JorgeMJ/recipes_flask/README.md

 	<li>runtime.txt : Specifies what Python version is needed.</li>
 </ul>

-*NOTE: WTForms package seems to have a bug that doesn't allow the attribute 'default=checked' for BooleanField to work.
+**NOTE: WTForms package seems to have a bug that doesn't allow the attribute 'default=checked' for BooleanField to work.
 To walk around this issue, I wrote a function in 'script.js' that checks the checkbox 'All' for 'Get Recipe Form' if no other checkbox has been previously checked in redirection.

 RUNNING:

+To run it locally in development mode, you have to change in 'app.py' the variable ENV = 'prod' to ENV = 'dev'

+After setting the database, it is necessary to create the table 'feedback' that will hold all the information the user introduces.
+To do that, you have to open the Python interpreter and run the following:

+from app import db

+db.create_all()

+exit()

 CONTACT: